 TF and histone models for predicting gene expression.
-(A) Correlation between gene expression RNA Polymerase II binding signal/H3K4me3 signal around TSS.
+(A) Correlation around the TSS between gene expression and the signals for RNA Polymerase II binding or H3K4me3.
 (B) Genes are categorized into stalling (high binding, low expression), bursting (low binding, high expression) and normal (the rest).
-The grid shows the distribution of orthologous genes.The majority of them (76%) are normal across all three organisms.
-C) The accuracy the TF model and HM model for predicting expression of protein-coding genes and non-coding RNAs in the 40 bins.
-(D) The relative importance of seven histone marks in organism-specific HM models and in the universal HM model.
+The grid shows the distribution for orthologous genes; the majority of them (75%) are normal across all three organisms.
+(C) Heat map showing the normalized correlation of binding with expression for various histone marks and transcription factors.
+For each of the three organisms, correlations are reported in 100 bp bins in a +/- 2kb window centered on the TSS for the same histone marks and two representative TFs.
+(D) The accuracy the TF model and histone-mark (HM) model for predicting expression of protein-coding genes and non-coding RNAs in each of 40 bins centered around the TSS.
+(E) The relative importance of histone marks in organism-specific HM models and in the universal HM model.
 The prediction accuracy of the TF model is also presented as a function as the number of independent TFs that are included.
-(E) Cross-organism prediction accuracy of the HM models and prediction accuracy of the universal HM model in human, worm, and fly.
+(F) Cross-organism prediction accuracy of the HM models and prediction accuracy of the universal HM model in human, worm, and fly.